Here we're gathering some of the frequently asked questions that can come up during the publisher implementation of Tipser.

 Q: What are the advantages of migrating from old versions of Tipser to the latest version of Elements or Script?

 - Powerful ability to customize styling of shopping experience (using widgets).

 - Fully embeddable shopping experience (non-popup UX).

 - New features, most notably new payment options (Apple Pay & Google Pay) (US)

 - Web-hooks to measure clicks on products & articles, CTR , CV > prerequisite for Web Analytics

 - V3 has a slightly smaller bundle size and we plan to make it even slimmer!

 - V3 is fully US-market ready, unlike V2

-- We've taken effort to make V3 easier to use than V2 (more intuitive props/configs, removed unused or confusing stuff)
+- We've taken effort to make V3 easier to use than V2 (more intuitive props/configs, removed unused or unnecessary components)